Types of Mesothelioma Chemotherapy

 • Systemic chemotherapy.
 Chemotherapy drugs are given by injection or intravenous drip.
 This is the most traditional type of chemotherapy.

 • Intracavitary chemotherapy.
-Special catheters are placed directly in the area where the mesothelioma tumors are located.
+Special catheters are placed directly where the mesothelioma tumors are located.
 This helps deliver chemotherapy directly to the source with the intention of making chemo more effective.

 • Multimodal chemotherapy.
-Many patients receive chemotherapy to make surgery more successful.
-The chemotherapy can make tumors easier to remove or help kill cancerous cells left behind from surgery.
-Sometimes doctors deliver the chemotherapy intraoperatively via the intracavitary route and then postoperatively systemically.
+Multimodal refers to a combination of therapies.
+For example, many patients receive chemotherapy to make surgery more successful.
+Chemotherapy can make tumors easier to remove or help kill cancerous cells left behind from surgery.

 • First and second-line systemic chemotherapy.
 Doctors use chemotherapy as first and second-line treatment in advanced mesothelioma.
 Because patients can develop a tolerance to some drugs, oncologists use different drugs for second-line therapy.